Girl, World (sample a story from the book)

 ABOUT THE AUTHOR

 Alex Poppe is a teacher and creative instigator.
 A former actor/business consultant, she has worked in Poland, Turkey, Ukraine, Northern Iraq, the West Bank, Germany, and the United States.
+She currently is a Writing 4 lecturer at the American University of Iraq, Sulaimani.
 These places and their people inspire her work.
 When Alex is not being thrown from the back food aid trucks or dining with pistol-packing Kurdish hit men, she writes.
 Read an interview with Alex at https://www.travelingwithaview.com/blog/girl-world-an-interview-with-alex-poppe.

 “Alex Poppe writes with a stunning honesty that pulls readers into the plight of oppressed and disrespected women.
 Her stories dispense with the niceties of fiction, instead daring the reader to face up to what’s really happening both in the U.S. and around the world.
 The work has a realism born of her personal experience as a teacher and humanitarian aid volunteer in the Middle East and Europe, which helps make these pieces some of the bravest and most challenging I’ve read in a long time.”